-5) Place one terminal of the voltmeter at point A (Fig. 5a), and with its other terminal search for points on the conducting paper that are equipotential with point A. At any of these points, the voltmeter should read zero.
-Locate a number of points that are about or at most 1 inch apart.
-Make a hole where each point is found by pressing a tack through the paper(s) into the corkboard.
+5) Place one terminal of the voltmeter at Point A as in Fig. 5a, and with its other terminal search for points on the conducting paper that are equi-potential with Point A. At any of such points, the voltmeter should read zero.
+Locate a number of points that are 1 inch apart (at the most).
+Make a hole where each point is found by pressing a tack through the sheets and into the corkboard.

-6) Due to symmetry, you will find that all points equipotential with A fall along the dotted line as shown in Fig. 5a.
-In other words, the equipotential line through point A (selected on the perpendicular bisector of the line connecting the charges) is a straight line.
-However, the equipotentials through points B, C, D, and E will be curved lines.
+6) Due to symmetry, you will find that all points equi-potential with A fall along the dotted line as shown in Fig. 5a.
+In other words, the equi-potential line through Point A (selected on the perpendicular bisector of the line connecting the charges) is a straight line.
+However, the equi-potentials through Points B, C, D, and E will be curved lines.

-7) Repeat steps 6 and 7 for each of points B, C, D, and E. For any of these points you will find a curved equipotential line.
+7) Repeat steps 5 and 6 for each of Points B, C, D, and E. For any of these points you will find a curved equi-potential line.

-To each member of the group:
+To each group member :